 Mission, Vision, Values

-Gifts to the Boulder Community Hospital Foundation have been used to improve and enhance medical care to
+Gifts to the Boulder Community Health Foundation have been used to improve and enhance medical care to

 thousands of hospital patients since the Foundation’s inception in 1978.